boa74/Converter-Toolkit/README.md

 # Converter Toolkit

-This program provides a simple toolkit for converting various units such as temperature, distance, and weight.
+This C++ program serves as a toolkit for converting various units including temperature, distance, and weight.
+It provides a user-friendly interface to input the desired conversion and displays the converted values accordingly.

-## Getting Started
+## Features

-To use this program, you need to have a C++ compiler installed on your system.

-### Prerequisites

-- C++ compiler (e.g., g++)
-- Basic understanding of C++ programming

-### Installing

-No installation is required.
-Simply compile the program using your preferred C++ compiler.
+- Convert temperature from Celsius to Fahrenheit
+- Convert distance from kilometers to miles
+- Convert weight from kilograms to pounds
+- Informative error handling for invalid inputs
+- Programmer name and project details displayed at the end

-## Usage
+## How to Use

-1. Run the compiled executable.
+1. Run the program.
-2. Enter the name of the country.
+2. Enter the name of the country (optional).
-3. Choose the type of conversion from the menu:
+3. Choose the conversion option from the menu.
+4. Follow the prompts to enter the necessary information.
+5. View the converted value.
+6. Repeat steps 3-5 for additional conversions.
+7. Quit the program when finished.

+## Example

+Enter a country name: USA
+Converter Toolkit
-   - 1: Temperature Converter
+Temperature Converter
-   - 2: Distance Converter
+Distance Converter
-   - 3: Weight Converter
+Weight Converter
-   - 4: Quit
+Quit
-4. Follow the on-screen instructions to input values and perform conversions.
+Enter your choice (1-4): 2
+Please enter distance in kilometers: 10
+It is 6.00 miles

+USA sounds fun!!

-**PROGRAMMER: Boa Kim**
+PROGRAMMER: Boa Kim

+graphql
+Copy code

+## Programmer

+This program was developed by Boa Kim.

+## Note

+Ensure to input valid data according to the specified conversion type.
+The program will handle invalid inputs gracefully and prompt for correct input.